The Workout! scheme is our ambition to play and workshop 100 pieces by 100 composers in a year to celebrate our tenth anniversary.

 In the spirit of social distancing, we are going to be working from home (or whichever space we can use at the time), and producing the workshop and recordings ourselves.
 We will select 25 of our favourite applications from each of four deadlines:

 - 1st December 2020

-The application form will be available online from two months before each deadline.
+The application form will be available online from 6 weeks before each deadline.

 Our selections will reflect the widest possible range of entries.
 We can’t ever be objective, but what we’re looking for is musical innovation, curiosity and diversity.